 Writing this roundup of Victoria 2 mods is like stepping back in time.
 It’s off to ye olde ModDB (along with a jaunt or two to the Paradox Forums) for all your Victoria II modding needs.
-Steam Workshop has spoiled us with its handy library and easy integration… but there’s no such luck here.
-This game’s modding landscape says everything really.
+Steam Workshop has spoiled us with its handy library and easy integration, but there’s no such luck here despite the game being available on Steam.

 Despite the meme amongst Paradox’s fans that every soon-to-be-announced Paradox game is Victoria III, the fact remains that Victoria II has never had the broad following that its younger siblings maintain.
-For all the dedication of some, we are also dealing with a game that’s over ten years old.
+For all the dedication of some, we are dealing with a game that’s over ten years old.
 A large number of worthy mods are untraceable due to any number of broken links and forgotten websites.